Preparing for divorce seems like the ultimate betrayal.

 No one should go through a divorce alone.
 Divorce is so challenging, complicated, and overwhelming that trying to go through it without the right help is like trying to win an Olympic gold medal without having coaches and trainers.
 You might be able to do it, but the odds are against you.

 Divorce is legal, financial and emotional.
-In a perfect world, that means that your divorce team will have a lawyer, a financial adviser, and a therapist.
-Eventually, you may need others (like a realtor, a business evaluator, a child psychologist etc.) on your team as well.
+In a perfect world, that means that your divorce team will have a divorce lawyer, a financial adviser, and a therapist.
+Eventually, you may need others (like a divorce coach, a realtor, a business evaluator, a child psychologist etc.) on your team as well.
 You will also need a personal support team of family and friends.
 Putting the right team together takes time.
 If you can start interviewing and finding the right divorce professionals before you start your divorce, you will be prepared to move forward more quickly once your divorce is in process.

 Set Realistic Goals From the Start.